vtexdocs/dev-portal-content/docs/release-notes/vtex-io-release-notes-december-2019.md

 ---

 Words cannot express how glad we are to have you with us on this journey!
-Here's to next year and to the incredible releases that awaity :beers:
+Here's to next year and to the incredible releases that awaity 🍻

 **Happy Holidays!**